Jonathan25J/Flash-Card-Application/readme.md

 http://localhost:54789/
 ```

-Data is stored in the ```resources folder``` inside the application with new setup.exe's you need manually copy/paste your data
+Data is stored in the ```resources folder``` inside the application with new setup.exe's you need manually copy/paste your data.
+This is a remake of an already existing project: https://github.com/Jonathan25J/Java-Sheets

 # Images
 <div style="display: flex; gap: 40px; flex-direction: column; align-items: center;">